CodecoolGlobal/tech-interview-workbook-WailGree/docs/module_progbasics.md

 **An error type.**

-*In softwarem a stack overflow occurs if the call stack pointer exceeds the stack bound.
+*In software a stack overflow occurs if the call stack pointer exceeds the stack bound.
 The call stack may consist of a limited amount of address space, oftendetermined at the start of the program.
 The size of the call stack depends on many factors, including the programming language, machine architecture, multi-threading, and amount of available memory.
 When a program attempts to use more space than is available on the call stack , the stack is said to overflow, typically resulting in a program crash.
 Recursive function never quit.*

 *In short, if we run out of space, the program will send this error.*